enriquepablo/terms/godel/godel20.md

 </blockquote>

-It seems obvious that there may be different ways to encode Turing machines, and different L machines that take Turing machines differently encoded and analyse them differently to determine their output.
+It seems obvious that there may be different ways to encode Turing machines, and different L machines that take Turing machines differently encoded to determine their output.
 So let's use an index k to mark the different L<sup>k</sup>.
 We will assume a canonical 0 encoding, that can be produced and understood by humans, and convene here that when we denote a Turing machine by some letter, we are